tuubes/TuubesCore/README.md

 # Photon Server
-Photon server implementation of the API. **Supports Minecraft version 1.10**.
+Photon server implementation. **Supports Minecraft version 1.10**.

 **This project is licensed under the terms of the GNU Affero General Public License version 3**, which you can find in the LICENSE file.
 All the files in this repository (except the LICENSE file which is copyrighted by the Free Software Foundation) are copyrighted by TheElectronWill and others who wrote them (the contributors).

 ## How to build
 Photon uses [gradle](http://gradle.org) to manage its dependencies.
 Building the project is very easy:

 1. Install the Java 8 SDK (aka JDK 8) if you don't already have it.
+2. Put the [Photon API](https://github.com/mcphoton/Photon-API) in the same directory as the Photon Server project folder.
-2. Run the following command in the project's root directory: `./gradlew build`
+3. Run the following command in the Photon Server project's directory: `./gradlew build`

 ## How to contribute
 You can fork this project and send me pull requests :)